DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>I was curious to check out this album because it was one fo the highest rated rap albums of the year on both AOTY and RYM.
 However, this is not only the least digestible album of the year, but possibly that I&#x27;ve ever heard.
 It&#x27;s so undigestible, in fact, that I don&#x27;t even know what to rate it.
 Is there any artistic merit in here?
-Of course there is, as proven by &quot;Doll Fulla Pins&quot;, &quot;Born Alone&quot;, and plenty others, but the full experience is drawn down by some of the most challenging songs being at the beginning of the tracklist.
+Of course there is, as proven by &quot;Doll Fulla Pins&quot;, &quot;Born Alone&quot;, and plenty others, but the full experience is drawn down by some of the most challenging songs being at the beginning of the tracklist. <br>
 Individually, the tracklist&#x27;s high points offer a feast of profound bars over smooth jazz inspired, Earl Sweatshirt reminiscent New York beats, but as a complete album, it suffers by not reversing the order of songs. </p>
   </div>